goto40/self-dsl/docs/xtext_a_first_grammar.md

 Here we highlight some information when walking through
 ::namedref::(references.md#xtext15min).

+## Goal

+In this section you will learn

+ * How to model hierarchical data structures (things containing things).
+ * How to model references (things referencing things).
+ * How to identify model elements (by name).
+ * How to model specialization.

+Note: How to identify model elements in other hierarchical elements (e.g. packages) will be handled later.

 ## Step 1: Create and run an Xtext project

 Take your time for this tutorial now and continue reading afterwards.